What are Interlocking Bricks?

 Interlocking bricks are compressed and stabilized earth bricks which contributes to strength of the structure.
 They are usually not subjected to baking.
 Interlocking bricks come in various sizes and locking systems depending on the supplier.
 A typical brick size is 230x100x75mm (9x4x3 in).
 The cost of inter-locking bricks varies from 0.5$ to 2$ (Rs.
 30 to Rs.
 150).

 We spoke to a representative from Sheldon Boisley Knight in Stratford Upon Avon who has knowledge on the topic at hand and they said, “Interlocking bricks are becoming popular in wall construction, this is because they are locked against each other without the use of cement mortar, they make things easier and foam a stable building structure that reduces the cost and time of the construction process.
 As we all know, cement is becoming expensive and sand scarce, these interlocking bricks come in as a great alternative to construction because they are used without the need of cement mortar.”
+Also VPN VeePN company representative Harry Shroud, who previously worked in manufacturing, adds “Interlocking bricks have a lower density than regular bricks, which are highly breathable.
+Thus, walls made of these bricks create a much cooler interior.”

 How are Interlocking Bricks made?